Quantum sensor

-Within quantum technology, a quantum sensor utilizes quantum mechanical phenomena, such as quantum superposition, quantum entanglement, and quantum squeezing, to measure things.
+Within quantum technology, a quantum sensor utilizes quantum mechanical phenomena, such as quantum superposition, quantum entanglement, and quantum squeezing, to measure physical quantities.
 If a quantum system is measurable, and it interacts with its environment in a known way, then measurements of that system can provide information about its environment.
 Theoretically such sensor technology would have precision limited only by the uncertainty principle.

 The field of quantum sensing deals with the design and engineering of quantum mechanical systems and measurements with potential for better performance than any classical strategy in a number of technological applications.
 Of the wide range of quantum mechanical systems that can be used as a quantum sensor, most can be classified as photonic systems or solid state systems.

 Characteristics

 In photonics and quantum optics, photonic quantum sensing leverages entanglement, single photons and squeezed states to perform extremely precise measurements.
 Optical sensing makes use of continuously variable quantum systems such as different degrees of freedom of the electromagnetic field, vibrational modes of solids, and Bose–Einstein condensates.
 These quantum systems can be probed to characterize an unknown transformation between two quantum states.
 Several methods are in place to improve photonic sensors' quantum illumination of targets, which have been used to improve detection of weak signals by the use of quantum correlation.

 Quantum sensors are often built on continuously variable systems, i.e., quantum systems characterized by continuous degrees of freedom such as position and momentum quadratures.
 The basic working mechanism typically relies on optical states of light, often involving quantum mechanical properties such as squeezing or two-mode entanglement.
 These states are sensitive to physical transformations that are detected by interferometric measurements.

 Quantum sensing can also be utilized in non-photonic areas such as spin qubits, trapped ions, flux qubits, and nanoparticles.
 These systems can be compared by physical characteristics to which they respond, for example, trapped ions respond to electrical fields while spin systems will respond to magnetic fields.
 Trapped Ions are useful in their quantized motional levels which are strongly coupled to the electric field.
 They have been proposed to study electric field noise above surfaces, and more recently, rotation sensors.

 In solid-state physics, a quantum sensor is a quantum device that responds to a stimulus.
 Usually this refers to a sensor, which has quantized energy levels, uses quantum coherence or entanglement to improve measurements beyond what can be done with classical sensors.
 There are four criteria for solid-state quantum sensors: